-Quick video of Tony Robbins doing some relationship coaching with a couple.
-This is a great example of how effective coaching can be and to help people overcome almost any obstacle they thought was too much for them.
+If you search YouTube, you will find some great videos of Tony Robbins doing some relationship coaching with couples.
+There are some great examples of how effective coaching can be and to help people overcome almost any obstacle they thought was too much for them.

-There is certainly some extra things I would do with the couple, albeit consider the setting this was in.
+There is many ways, techniques and modalities to help couples with with their relationship challenges.
 Relationship coaching is very useful and can certainly help keep couples together if they want to be together.

 Imagine the impact on the family as a whole when couples do not get along or love each other.
 The effect on the children especially.
 Children can pick up on it when parents don’t get along.
 This can be devastating and have long term impact on kids.
 They may feel that it is their fault that the parents are fighting.